MonoraxXiV/ajax-weather-api/README.md

 Sprint 2

-    Get the weather data using axios or another javascript AJAX enabled library or use the native JS fetch() method
+    Get the weather data using axios or another javascript AJAX enabled library or use the native JS fetch() method |Done
     Optional: Use a cdn link to link axios to your project.
     Display the weather for the next 5 days.
-Show the averages per day.
-    Apply styling to your project using media queries to make it responsive.
+Show the averages per day. |done Apply styling to your project using media queries to make it responsive. |done

 Extra challenges

-    Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
-    Use a graph library like Google Graphs to show a line graph of the temperature over time.
+    Use the API of https://unsplash.com/ to show a photo of the city they entered in the form. |done Use a graph library like Google Graphs to show a line graph of the temperature over time.

 <h2>How to use this API </h2>